7 Phase Unwrapping

 Unwrapping an interferogram is essential for extracting correct information contained in the phase such as surface topography and earth surface deformations.

 There are many approaches that tried to solve the unwrapping problem, tackling challenging scenarios involving noise or large phase discontinuities.
-Here we present the Network-flow Algorithm for phase unwrapping (C. W. Chen and H. A. Zebker, 2000), which is implemented in the SNAPHU package.
+Here we present the Network-flow Algorithm for phase unwrapping (C. W. Chen and H. A. Zebker, 2000), which is implemented in the snaphu package.

 import numpy as np